Programming for Students

 How to Recognize and Respond to Hazing

 Interactive discussions are tailored for groups requesting programs on sexual violence, dating violence, domestic violence, and/or stalking.
-Students are given tools and information to help them understand definitions, available resources, how to be an active bystander, and how to respond to a friend who has shared an experience of abuse or violence.
+Students are given tools and information to help them understand definitions, available resources, how to respond to a friend who has shared an experience of abuse or violence, and how to recognize healthy and unhealthy relationships.